-Manually Underwritten Loans without GUS:

-Credit score validation is required.
+Manually Underwritten Loans and Loan Types Not Supported by GUS (Manually Submitted): Credit score validation is required.

 Lenders must select the middle of three scores, the lower of two (a repeating score may be used), or the single reported score.
 A credit report with no score must refer to non-traditional tradeline requirements.